mickaelsilva/chewBBACA_deprecated/README.md

 A: chewBBACA shoul allow you to continue where you stopped, just re-run the same command and you should be prompted to continue the allele call.

 ###Q: I ran all the steps and my cgMLST loci size is smaller than traditional MLST, does this even work?
-A: Try to run step 5, your analysis may contain some genomes responsible for a considerable loss of loci.
-Remove some of those genomes and check if the cgMLST loci number rises from the ashes.
+A: Try to run step 4, your analysis may contain some genomes responsible for a considerable loss of loci.
+Remove some of those genomes and check if the cgMLST loci number rises.

 ----------